 Arrival & Getting Around Busan

 Note that if you are flying from Gimpo Airport, the airport closes each night from 12am-4:30am.
 The city has its own international airport, located just next door in Gimhae, itself a large city.
 Coming from Incheon or Seoul to Busan, flights are extremely available and cheap.
 Taking the train is another popular option, and while not as fast as a flight, can be very comfortable.
-The KTX or the Mugunghwa (slow train) are the only types of train you can take to go from Seoul to Busan or vice versa, and the Mugunghwa actually stops at a few cities in between.
+The KTX or the Mugunghwa (slow train) are the only types of train you can take from Seoul Station to go from Seoul to Busan or vice versa, and the Mugunghwa actually stops at a few cities in between.

 A more affordable option— and the only one, if you live outside of Seoul— is to take the bus.
 There are direct buses from all of the Seoul bus terminals (I recommend Express Bus Terminal), but if you’re coming from outside of the city it may be more realistic to changes buses at a nearby city.
+There’s a Busan subway line well-connected to the bus stop where you’ll arrive, so if you go this route, you won’t have trouble getting to your accomodation.

 How To Visit Busan In Winter